v1dusss/debian_docker42/README.md

 4. **Now your Container should be ready to use**

-  just run the aliases if you changed the or the Default ones
+    Just run the aliases if you changed the or the Default ones

 **Default aliases**:
 - `di`: `docker init` – starts Docker on your machine